 Use reflux-medication comparisons as a framework, not a replacement for care.
 Generic dexlansoprazole is the closest match to the brand medicine.
 Other PPIs may be class alternatives.
 H2 blockers, antacids, alginates, and lifestyle changes may serve different roles.

 The safest next step is to clarify why the medicine was prescribed, what problem you are trying to solve, and which risks or access barriers matter most.
-That approach makes the conversation more useful than asking for a one-size-fits-all Dexilant substitute.
+That approach is more useful than asking for one universal Dexilant substitute.

 This content is for informational purposes only and is not a substitute for professional medical advice.